thinkshout/bene/README.md

     $ cd MYPROJECT/web/profiles/bene
     $ /path/to/MYPROJECT/bin/behat

-If necessary, edit behat.local.yml to match your environment.
-Generally you will not need to do this.
+If necessary, copy `behat.local.yml.sample` to `behat.local.yml`, and update the values on `behat.local.yml` to match your local environment.